 Sourdough Chocolate Chip Cookies

 What are the benefits of sourdough cookies?

-If the sourdough cookies are long fermented then they will be easier to digest, have a lower gluten content, and the nutrients in the flour will be more easily absorbed by they body.
+If the sourdough cookies are long-fermented then they will be easier to digest, they will have a lower gluten content, and the nutrients in the flour will be more easily absorbed by the body.

 How long before you can bake with a sourdough starter?

 If you are just starting your sourdough journey, you can easily start baking with the discard right away.
-It will not be able to make bread, but rather than tossing out the discard, use it in recipes that also call for a leavener like baking soda and baking powder like cookies, cakes, scones, muffins, etc.
+It will not be able to rise bread, but rather than tossing out the discard, use it in recipes that also use a leavening agent (baking soda and baking powder), like cookies, cakes, sconesmuffins, etc.

+Sourdough Chocolate Chip Cookies